eanurku/Spring/SpringJdbcByBryan/04-spring-jdbc-ride-tracker-with-transaction/Readme.md

         return new ResponseEntity<>(serviceError, HttpStatus.INTERNAL_SERVER_ERROR);
    }
 **
-6. use @Transational on method performing DB updates
+6. use @Transactional on method performing DB updates
 7. spring boot does autoconfiguration of transationManager -transation manager can be explicitly configured
 **